tkem/mopidy-mobile/README.rst

 preview unreleased versions.

 Note that the Web client is designed to be added to your home screen, so it is launched in full-screen "app mode".
-In fact, the only major difference between the Web client and the hybrid app is that the app will let you manage multiple Mopidy server instances.
-Other than that, they are functionally equivalent.
 If you don't know how to add a Web application to your home screen, there are plenty of instructions available online for both `Android
 <https://www.google.at/search?q=android+chrome+add+to+homescreen>`_
 and `iOS